 Middle school can be a tough time with significant social, emotional, and physical changes taking place all at once.
 If we focus only on the student, we are missing out on the full picture of what they are trying to handle.
 This is why we need partnerships like the Middle Grades Network.

-We use three key strategies to accomplish our goals:
+We use four key strategies to accomplish our goals:

 Early Warning and Response System

 Our Early Warning and Response System (EWRS) is the first of its kind in North Carolina, connecting city and county schools, out-of-school providers, and volunteers.
 Using the EWRS dashboard, we can work together to identify when a student is starting to fall off track and alert a professional network of supportive and caring adults to take quick action.
 Three pilot middle schools (Asheville, Enka and Erwin) will begin using the Early Warning and Response System in March, 2017.